Responsible in Unity

 Supported Unity versions

 - No TECH stream releases are tested, but feel free to report issues you find, and they might get fixed.
-However, ensuring correct functionality on 2021 is a higher priority right now.

 Responsible was originally written for Unity, and only later ported to .NET standard, so there are many things already set up for getting started.